 In a bowl, combine soy sauce, oyster sauce, sugar, sesame oil, 1 tablespoon cornstarch, and ½ cup water.
 Mix until the cornstarch and sugar are completely dissolved.
 Set aside.

 PRO TIP: For easier slicing, partially freeze the meat until it is firm but not solid, for about one hour.
-Additionally, always slice perpendicular to the grain or muscle fibers, making each bite tender and easier to chew.
+Remember to slice it perpendicular to the grain or muscle fibers; this makes each bite more tender and easier to chew.

 Step 3: Velvet the beef

-Add 2 tablespoons of the prepared sauce to the sliced beef and mix well to coat the slices.
+Add 2 tablespoons of the prepared sauce to the sliced beef and mix well to coat the slices evenly.
 Sprinkle ¼ teaspoon of baking soda and the remaining 1 tablespoon of cornstarch.
-Mix evenly until the beef is well coated.
-Let the beef velvet for about 15 minutes while you prepare the other ingredients.

 PRO TIP: Velveting is a Chinese cooking technique ideal for tenderizing inexpensive, tougher cuts of meat.
 By marinating the beef in baking soda and/or cornstarch, the meat becomes tender and retains a juicy "velvety" texture.